innopolis-devops/labs/app_python/README.md

 # Time show web application

 ## Overview
-The is simple application that show current MSK time.
+The is simple application that shows current MSK time.

 ## Build
 To run the application follow the instructions below: